hhkaos/hhkaos.github.io/blog/2024-07-07/index.md

 A year earlier, in 1991, the [Linux](https://en.wikipedia.org/wiki/Linux) operating system was created, which in 1992 adopted a GPL license.
 This technology not only transformed the Internet and many other things, but it was also the seed of many important communities of the time, such as the [**Linux user groups**](https://en.wikipedia.org/wiki/Linux_user_group) (**LUGs**).
 Among other things, they held “*Linux install parties*” to help install systems like SUSE (1992), Debian (1993), Red Hat (1993), Mandrake (1998), ... which were not easy to get working at that time.

-Years later, in 1997, the **Association of Spanish Linux Users** ([Hispalinux](https://es.wikipedia.org/wiki/Hispalinux)) was formed in Spain, an important community whose goals can be read in [their statutes](https://hispalinux.es/Estatutos).
+Years later, in ~1997, the **Association of Spanish Linux Users** ([Hispalinux](https://es.wikipedia.org/wiki/Hispalinux)) was formed in Spain, an important community whose goals can be read in [their statutes](https://hispalinux.es/Estatutos).
+In 2024 it has more than 7,000 members.

 ## Internet